Geography of Iraq: Tigris–Euphrates river system

 The waters of the Tigris and Euphrates are essential to the life of the country, but they sometimes threaten it.
 The rivers are at their lowest level in September and October and at flood in March, April, and May when they may carry forty times as much water as at low mark.
 Moreover, one season's flood may be ten or more times as great as that in another year.
 In 1954, for example, Baghdad was seriously threatened, and dikes protecting it were nearly topped by the flooding Tigris.
 Since Syria built a dam on the Euphrates, the flow of water has been considerably diminished and flooding was no longer a problem in the mid-1980s.
 In 1988 Turkey was also constructing a dam on the Euphrates that would further restrict the water flow.

 Until the mid-twentieth century, most efforts to control the waters were primarily concerned with irrigation.
 Some attention was given to problems of flood control and drainage before the revolution of July 14, 1958, but development plans in the 1960s and 1970s were increasingly devoted to these matters, as well as to irrigation projects on the upper reaches of the Tigris and Euphrates and the tributaries of the Tigris in the northeast.
 During the war, government officials stressed to foreign visitors that, with the conclusion of a peace settlement, problems of irrigation and flooding would receive top priority from the government.

-ocean reef

 Iraqi coastal waters boast a living coral reef, covering an area of 28 km2 in the Persian Gulf, at the mouth of the Shatt al-Arab river (29°37′00″N 48°48′00″E).
 The coral reef was discovered by joint Iraqi–German expeditions of scientific scuba divers carried out in September 2012 and in May 2013.
 Prior to its discovery, it was believed that Iraq lacks coral reefs as the local turbid waters prevented the detection of the potential presence of local coral reefs.
 Iraqi corals were found to be adapted to one of the most extreme coral-bearing environments in the world, as the seawater temperature in this area ranges between 14 and 34 °C. The reef harbors several living stone corals, octocorals, ophiuroids and bivalves.
 There are also silica-containing demo-sponges.